Daylight Saving Time 2017: When Do You Change The Clocks?

 States that won’t be changing their clocks forward are Arizona, Hawaii, Puerto Rico, the Virgin Islands, and American Samoa.

 Computers, smartphones, and the latest electronic devices will automatically move the time forward one hour.
-Remember to manually change the time on such items like microwaves, ovens, battery-operated clocks, and some alarm and automobile clocks.
+Remember to manually change the time on such items as microwaves, ovens, battery-operated clocks, and some alarm and automobile clocks.

 Daylight Saving Time 2017: A Guide to the When, Why, What and How https://t.co/lZ5d4b1okI via @LiveScience